content hub

 6. Grasshopper

-Grasshopper is a virtual phone system built for simplicity, giving small businesses and solopreneurs a professional business number without the complexity of a full VoIP platform.
-It focuses on core calling strengths — unlimited calls, business texting and mobile-first functionality — rather than advanced features like video conferencing, multi-level IVR or call queuing.
-Setup runs through mobile and desktop apps with no hardware required.
+Grasshopper is a virtual phone system built for solopreneurs and small teams that need a professional business number without a full VoIP platform.
+It focuses on unlimited calls, business texting and mobile-first functionality through mobile and desktop apps — no hardware required.
+Auto-attendant, call transfers and call recording are only available on Solo Plus and above; the True Solo plan lacks these features.

 Key features:

-• Fixed pricing model: Plans start at $14/month for solo users and $25/month for up to three extensions, with unlimited users starting at the Solo Plus plan.
+• Fixed pricing model: Flat monthly rates rather than per-user pricing on Solo Plus and above.
 Smith.ai integrates with Grasshopper for businesses that want professional call handling without upgrading their phone system.

 • Instant Response: An auto-text feature that sends a text to callers when you miss their call.